joshuadavidnelson/scripts-to-footer/readme.txt

 == Changelog ==

+= 0.3 =
+Added conditional to disable on plugin on admin dashboard, version bump.

 = 0.2 =
 Updating code to be object-oriented and added page metabox to disable plugin on specific pages.